 Antiviral drugs presently available on the market today have shown little to no effect in treating those infected with this virus .
 Even more interesting, but also very scary, is the fact that this family of viruses is listed officially as a potential bioweapon

 In one study, a petri dish of cells was exposed to the Tacaribe virus (a type of arenavirus) 24 hours.

-- Structured silver was able to decrease the viral load, which is essentially a measure of how much of the virus is present in the cells.
+- Silver was able to decrease the viral load, which is essentially a measure of how much of the virus is present in the cells.

 How Did Scientists Figure This Out?

-So how were researchers able to discover structured silver’s benefits in relation to such a powerful family of viruses such as arenavirus?
+So how were researchers able to discover that our superior silver’s benefits in relation to such a powerful family of viruses such as arenavirus?

 Well, in a cell culture study on the HIV virus:

-While researchers are still trying to figure out what mechanism exactly is responsible for structured silver’s effects on arenaviruses, researchers have come up with some speculation.
+While researchers are still trying to figure out what mechanism exactly is responsible for our superiod silver’s effects on arenaviruses, researchers have come up with some speculation.

 Scientists hypothesize that this is the process that is responsible for taking away the virus's ability to replicate throughout the body.
 In this scenario, while the virus may still be able to enter the cell theoretically, they cannot create the proteins that they need to multiply.

-What is it About Structured Silver That Makes This Possible?
+What is it About Our Superior Silver That Makes This Possible?

-The primary difference between colloidal silver and structured silver is that the surface area of the structured silver is vastly greater than that of the colloidal silver.
+The primary difference between colloidal silver and our superior silver is that the surface area of the silver is vastly greater than that of the colloidal silver.
 This nanostructured form of silver, often being smaller than 100 nanometers (nm) in size, which is extremely small,

 Nanotechnology researchers say that this gives it specific structural characteristics that make it more effective at binding to particular proteins of a given virus .